-We’re so excited to be meeting in person very soon.
+We’re so excited to be meeting in person.
 We’ve missed gathering together in our building.
 Rest assured that we’re working hard to create a COVID-secure environment and adhere to all government guidelines.
 This might mean church looks a bit different to how it was before.
 Like shops, businesses and transport; masks and antibac are our new best friends and this is the case for church too!

 We’ll share with you some guidelines now, but don’t be overwhelmed.
 And don’t forget, before you come to church, you’ll always need a ticket!!
 Like we said, it’s all a bit different, but here’s how it’ll work:

 For a start there’ll be fewer people than in the past.
 This is because we need to maintain proper distancing and limit numbers.

 There’ll be no paper handouts, like Bibles, Updates, Giving Envelopes – everything will be digital for the time being – on the screens or on your phones.

 Kids and Youth church will stay online for now.
 You’re welcome to bring children with you, but they’ll need to sit with you throughout the service.
 If you’re worried about safeguarding, because of the service being filmed, our hosts will happily point you to a spot where the camera won’t see you.

 Those in the congregation won’t be able to sing out loud, but feel free to raise your hands and dance around in joyful praise!

 Communion will be done with the infamous ‘fellowship cups’ and we’ll try to keep this within household groups or bubbles.

 You’ll be able to book for the service, week-by-week at westminsterchapel.org.uk/live.
 Only those who’ve booked a ticket will be allowed in, and we’ll aim to give everyone a chance to attend at least once or twice a month depending on demand.